-From a senior design project in college to a full company manufacturing various prosthetics and orthotics that are sold throughout the United States, Protosthetics has leveraged LulzBot 3D printers to rapidly develop and bring its affordable solutions to market.
-At the Protosthetics headquarters in Fargo, North Dakota, USA, nearly a dozen LulzBot 3D printers are used to positively impact patients’ lives.
+From a senior design project in college to a full company manufacturing various prosthetics and orthotics that are sold throughout the United States, Protosthetics has leveraged LulzBot 3D printers to rapidly develop and bring its affordable solutions to 3D printing in the medical field.
+At the Protosthetics headquarters in Fargo, North Dakota, USA, nearly a dozen LulzBot 3D printers are used to positively impact patients’ lives by 3D printing prosthetics.

 “The benefit of having the LulzBot 3D printers for us has really been the fact that not only are they a high-quality, very robust machine to start with but the community and the Open Source nature have allowed us to basically build on top of that and incorporate our own characteristics and functionality,” Josh Teigen, chief visionary at Protosthetics, said.
 “Having the support behind that has been one of the biggest keys to our success as a manufacturer in being able to actually deliver clinically relevant products to our customers.”